Market-specific

 Generate prompts that mention the country, city or region, local buyer, and local language instead of generic global SEO wording.

-Create a market-specific prompt pack to test how ChatGPT, Claude, Gemini, and Perplexity describe a brand by country, language, city, buyer persona, and competitor context.
+Create a market-specific prompt pack to test how ChatGPT, Claude, Gemini, Perplexity, Grok, Mistral, and DeepSeek describe a brand by country, language, city, buyer persona, and competitor context.

 Interactive generator